Comics

 also a world beyond simply being fun.

-States eventually got simplistic and type-cast, while
+United States eventually got simplistic and type-cast,

-only the advent of underground comics and sophisticated humour
+while only the advent of underground comics and sophisticated humour

 strips such as "Peanuts" brought back some of the literary